zowe/docs-site/docs/user-guide/configure-zos-system.md

     </details>

- * To create the `ZWESVUSR` user ID for the main Zowe started task, issue the following command:
+ * To create the `ZWESVUSR` user ID for the main Zowe started task, issue the following command according to your ESM:

     <details>